bigchaindb/BEPs/14/README.md

 As mentioned before, if `test.bigchaindb.com` is down, no request can be fulfilled by the driver.
 From an end-user perspective the **whole bigchaindb test network is down**, even if it's just a node that is unreachable.
 That's a shame since there are (hopefully) other three healthy nodes to use.

 ### Initialize the driver with a list of endpoints
 The driver should support initialization with a list of endpoints.
 Each endpoint is the URL of a BigchainDB node API.
+The list of endpoints doesn't need to contain **all** endpoints.
 Note that the list of endpoints should be known beforehand by the developer when using the driver: there is no automatic propagation of the peers from a BigchainDB node to the driver.
 Remember: a node can cheat, and the driver needs a way to check the validity of the list of peers.
 We keep things simple for this BEP, so you'll need to fill the list yourself for now.

 In addition to the current way to initialize the driver, this BEP allows initialization with list of URLs.